wodby/docs/2.0/docs/services/imports.md

 Service can define data imports.
 There are two types of how imports performed:

-1. Simple files import from an archive
+## 1. Simple files import

+In this case we run import directly in the running volume by unpacking a provided tarball to a specified path.
+It's not transactional.

+## 2. Through init volume

-2. A mount of an archive to a path known to a container, a container will perform the import on a start-up.
-Normally used for databases
+In this case we mount the import archive to the init volume provided by the service, a container will perform the import from the init volume during a start-up.
+Normally used for databases.

-In #1 we run import directly in the running volume.
-In #2 we switch replace persistent volume to a new volume with new data only if the import via start-uip was successful.
+This import is transactional.
+We spin up a copy of the app service with a new persistent volume, if the import successful we perform a service redeploy during which a new persistent volume with the imported files mounted.